 3) Drag a Hidden Field onto your Webform then copy the Pretty URL-

-From within Campaign Builder:
+From within the Automation Builder:

 • Create a webform